International Conference on Machine Learning (ICML 2020)

-We propose a neural network-based approach that computes a stable and generalizing metric (LSiM), to compare field data from a variety of numerical simulation sources.
+We propose a neural network-based approach that computes a stable and generalizing metric (LSiM) to compare data from a variety of numerical simulation sources.
+We focus on scalar time-dependent 2D data that commonly arises from motion and transport-based partial differential equations (PDEs).
 Our method employs a Siamese network architecture that is motivated by the mathematical properties of a metric.
-We leverage a controllable data generation setup with partial differential equation (PDE) solvers to create increasingly different outputs from a reference simulation in a controlled environment.
+We leverage a controllable data generation setup with PDE solvers to create increasingly different outputs from a reference simulation in a controlled environment.
 A central component of our learned metric is a specialized loss function that introduces knowledge about the correlation between single data samples into the training process.
-To demonstrate that the proposed approach outperforms existing simple metrics for vector spaces and other learned, image-based metrics, we evaluate the different methods on a large range of test data.
-Additionally, we analyze benefits for generalization and the impact of an adjustable training data difficulty.
-The robustness of LSiM is demonstrated via an evaluation on three real-world data sets.
+To demonstrate that the proposed approach outperforms existing metrics for vector spaces and other learned, image-based metrics, we evaluate the different methods on a large range of test data.
+Additionally, we analyze generalization benefits of an adjustable training data difficulty and demonstrate the robustness of LSiM via an evaluation on three real-world data sets.

 metric learning, CNNs, PDEs, numerical simulation, perceptual evaluation, physics simulation